MatetePlays/MatetePlays.github.io/README.md

 # "Cool Website"

-This is just a random website that im developing for fun.
+This is just a random website that I'm developing for fun.
 Link: https://mateteplays.github.io